 - Puppy Price: $2k – $5k

 Shiba Inu, the dog breed from Japan with a curly tail, prick ears, and squinty eyes, may look like a fox or even a stuffed toy, but it is actually neither.
-Dogs from this breed are possibly the most ancient and smallest of six spitz dogs native to the Land of the Rising Sun.

 The Shiba Inus are known for having a bold and fiery personality.
 In Japanese, there happen to be three particular words that are used to describe the mental traits of this breed, which are soboku (meaning alertness), ryosei (meaning good nature), and kaani-i (meaning spirited boldness).
 This breed’s intelligent, interesting, and strong-willed temperature is made of a combination of these traits.